 Benefit Description You pay

+oral and maxillofacial surgery (cont.)
+Standard Basic

+Orthognathic or prognatic surgery only to improve the appearance of a functioning structure All Charges All charges

-Organ/tissue transplants
+organ/tissue transplants Standard Basic

 These solid organ transplants are covered.
-These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+These solid organ transplants are subject to medically necessity and experimental/investigational review by the Plan.
+20% after deductible 30% after deductible

 Refer to Other services in Section 3 for prior authorization procedures.
-Solid organ transplants are limited to: 20% after deductible
+Solid organ transplants are limited to:

 • Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

 • Cornea

 • Heart

-• Heart/lung
+Heart/lung

 • Kidney

 Kidney-pancreas

 • Liver

 • Lung (single/bilateral)

-- The Plan would consider lung and lobar transplant medically necessary for the appropriate indications
+The Plan would consider lung and lobar transplant medically necessary for the appropriate indications

 • Pancreas

 Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach and pancreas

 We limit coverage for pancreas (only) transplants to members who have had a previous successful kidney transplant

 These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.
-20% after deductible
+20% after deductible 30% after deductible

 Autologous tandem transplants for

 - AL Amyloidosis

 - Multiple myeloma (de novo and treated)

 - Recurrent germ cell tumors (including testicular cancer)

-Blood or marrow stem cell transplants 20% after deductible

-The Plan extends coverage for the diagnoses as indicated below.
+Blood or marrow stem cell transplants The Plan extends coverage for the diagnoses as indicated below.
+20% after deductible 30% after deductible

-Allogeneic transplants for

-Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

-- Acute myeloid leukemia